mcasilio/pntreliability/README.md

 **proportion_semanticjudgments.txt**

-These are files that transform the data from the master file (pntreliability.txt) into the proportion of judgments along a given dimension, for all responses nested within a participant, for each of the 25 clinican raters in the study.
+These are files that transform the data from the master file (pntreliability.txt) into the proportion of judgments along a given dimension, for all responses nested within a PNT administration, for each of the 25 clinican raters in the study.
 These files are most useful for replicating agreement metrics using intraclass correlation coefficients.

 # Training
 Included in the training.zip file is all of the materials we created to train the clinician raters in the paraphasia classification scheme of the Philadelphia Naming Test (PNT; Roach et al., 1996).
 In some cases, similar materials are also available at https://mrri.org/philadelphia-naming-test/.
 The picture stimuli for the PNT can also be found at this URL.
 Finally, we have not included the book chapter that was an assigned reading as part of the training program but have included the citation here for those who may be interested: